Jim Perry (television personality): Early career

 Perry also served as an announcer for That Show starring Joan Rivers, a short-lived two-month series that aired in 1969 on syndicated television.
 He also appeared in a few television commercials, including one for Morton Salt.
-From 1969 to 1972, he was a weekend overnight DJ at WABC radio in New York City.
+From 1969 to 1972, he was a weekend overnight DJ and newsreader at WABC radio in New York City.
 In 1974, Perry became the announcer of the CTV game show Definition, a Hangman-based, pre–Wheel of Fortune series which would become the longest-running game show in Canadian television history.
 After a few weeks of announcing the show, Perry moved from the announcer position to hosting (replacing original host Bob McLean), and remained there until the show ended its run in 1989.
 Perry hosted another long-running weekly nighttime game show, Headline Hunters, which lasted from 1972 until 1983.

 Perry presided as emcee of the annual Miss Canada Pageant, a job he held from 1967 until 1990, about the same length of time his U.S. counterpart Bob Barker presided over the Miss USA Pageant on CBS.
 Like Bert Parks in the United States, Perry, a talented singer, would sing the pageant's closing song, "The Fairest Girl in Canada", soon after the new Miss Canada was crowned.
 This practice, however, ended in the 1980s.
 Again, Dave Devall worked alongside Perry as the pageant's off-screen announcer.
 While hosting the 1975 Miss Canada pageant, during a commercial break, a female protester hit Perry with a packet of flour while on camera, claiming that the pageant was sexist.
 Perry, though shaken from the incident, regained his composure and continued on with the broadcast.

 Perry's first major American network hosting tenure came in 1967, with a short-lived charades-type game called It's Your Move.
 The series was produced in Canada for syndication in the United States.
 Another game show also produced in Canada for syndicated TV in the U.S., The Moneymakers (a game based on Bingo), aired in 1969, originally titled Bingo at Home, in which contestants and home viewers had a chance to win money (albeit less than $100 at a time) and in some years his co-host was Dominique Dufour, Miss Canada 1981.